ministryofjustice/accelerated_claims/vitruvius.md

 As a claimant (private landlord) user I want:

-* to access relevant information in one location
-* to complete an online form without wider knowledge or the need to search for help
-* to feel more confident that the accelerated possession claims is the correct claim for me and that I have filled it in correctly
+* to feel more confident that I have filled it in correctly
+* to be able to fill in the form efficiently

 As a court staff user I want:

 * (long term benefit) to reduce the number of errors made on a form when submitted to court
-* to reduce current paper based processes that lead to delays, document loss, errors and higher operation costs
 * to reduce the number of customer service calls to call centers/courts

 # Components